venugopalrp/Coursera-Project-Getting-and-Cleaning-Data-Course/README.md

 * Install pylr package
 * Merge X, Y and Subject_Data files from Test and Train together.
 * Keep only the required columns using subset functions
-* Compute averages using subsets and colMeans functions
+* Compute averages using ddply function
 * write output to working directory